ABC News (Australia)

-ABC News, also known as ABC News and Current Affairs, is a public news service produced by the Australian Broadcasting Corporation.
+ABC News is an Australian public news service operated by the Australian Broadcasting Corporation.
 The service covers both local and world affairs, broadcasting both nationally as ABC News, and across the Asia-Pacific under the ABC Australia title.

-The division of the organisation ABC News, Analysis and Investigations is responsible for all news-gathering and coverage across the Australian Broadcasting Corporation's various television, radio, and online platforms.
-Some of the services included under the auspices of the division are its 24-hour news channel ABC News Australia TV Channel (formerly ABC News 24), the long-running radio news programs, AM, The World Today, and PM; ABC NewsRadio, a 24-hour continuous news radio channel; and radio news bulletins and programs on ABC Local Radio, ABC Radio National, ABC Classic FM, and Triple J.
+As the primary news division of the ABC, it is responsible for all news-gathering and coverage across the public broadcaster's various television, radio, and online platforms.
+Some of the services included under the auspices of the division are its 24-hour news television channel ABC News Channel (formerly ABC News 24) and news radio station ABC NewsRadio, as well as its news programs AM, The World Today, and PM, and news bulletins on ABC Local Radio, Radio National, ABC Classic, and Triple J.

-ABC News Online has an extensive online presence which includes many written news reports and videos available via ABC Online, an ABC News mobile app (ABC Listen), podcasts, and in addition, all of the ABC News television programs available via the video-on-demand platform, ABC iview.
+ABC News has an extensive online presence which includes written news reports and videos, an ABC News mobile app (ABC Listen), podcasts, and in addition, all of the ABC News television programs available via the video-on-demand platform, ABC iview.
 As of 2021, the ABC News website includes ABC Sport, ABC Health, ABC Science, ABC Arts & Culture, ABC Fact Check, ABC Environment, and news in other languages.

-Justin Stevens was appointed director of the division on 4 April 2022.
+Simon Robinson was appointed director of the division on 28 May 2026.